klangner/purescript-sam/README.md

   </img>
 </a>

-Computing statistics in PureScriptStructure is determined by features, which can be simple like: line, word or can group in more complex features like URL, json, markdown or fragment of Lisp code.
+Structure is determined by features, which can be simple like; line, word or can group in more complex features like URL, json, markdown or fragment of Lisp code.

 ## Installation